Azure/azure-docs-sdk-java/docs-ref-conceptual/overview.md

            .create();
  ```

-Review the [install instructions](java-sdk-azure-install.md) to start using the libraries immediately with your Java projects.
-Set up authentication and run sample code against your own Azure subscription in the [get started article](java-sdk-azure-get-started.md).
-The [concepts article](java-sdk-azure-concepts.md) article details how the use the features of the management libraries to simplify your development.
+Review the [install instructions](java-sdk-azure-install.md) for a full list of the libraries and how to import them into your projects the and [get started article](java-sdk-azure-get-started.md) to set up your environment and run some example code in your own subscription.

 ## Sample code and reference